necpfzlakay/necpfzlakay/README.md

 - 👋 Hi, I’m @necpfzlakay
 - 👀 I’m interested in Full Stack Developing
 - 🌱 I’m currently learning Angular, C++, React Native and etc.
-- 💞️ I’m looking to collaborate on my teammates
+- 💞️ I’m looking to collaborate on Front end or Back end projects
 - 📫 How to reach me akaynecip@gmail.com or www.necipfazilakay.com

 <!---